 Arterial occlusion.
 Venous thromboembolism.
 Heart failure.
 Hepatotoxicity.

 Risk of venous thromboembolism and arterial occlusion (including fatal MI, stroke, stenosis of arterial vessels of the brain, severe peripheral vascular disease, and the need for urgent revascularization procedures) in patients with or without CV risk factors (including ≤50yrs old, or increasing age, history of ischemia, HTN, diabetes, hyperlipidemia); monitor and interrupt or discontinue if occurs.
-Monitor for signs/symptoms of heart failure; interrupt or consider discontinuing if develops or worsens.
+Monitor for heart failure; interrupt or consider discontinuing if develops or worsens.
 Monitor hepatic function at baseline, then at least monthly or as needed; interrupt, reduce or discontinue as clinically indicated.
 Monitor and manage BP elevations; interrupt, reduce dose or discontinue if not controlled; evaluate for renal artery stenosis if significant worsening, labile or treatment-resistant hypertension occurs.
-Risk of pancreatitis; check serum lipase every 2 weeks for the first 2 months and then monthly thereafter or as clinically indicated; do not restart until complete resolution and lipase levels <1.5XULN.
+Risk of pancreatitis; check serum lipase every 2 weeks for the first 2 months and then monthly thereafter or as clinically indicated; do not restart until complete resolution and lipase levels <1.5×ULN.
 Increased toxicity in newly diagnosed chronic phase CML: not recommended.
 Monitor for neuropathy; consider interrupting and evaluate if suspected.
 Conduct eye exams at baseline and periodically during treatment.
 Interrupt therapy and evaluate for serious/severe hemorrhage or cardiac arrhythmias.
 Monitor for fluid retention; interrupt, reduce, or discontinue as indicated.
 Obtain CBCs every 2 weeks for the first 3 months, then monthly or as indicated.
 Tumor lysis syndrome; ensure adequate hydration and treat uric levels prior to therapy.
-May impair wound healing; withhold for ≥1 week prior to elective surgery; do not give for ≥2 weeks after major surgery and until adequate wound healing.
+Impaired wound healing: withhold for ≥1 week prior to elective surgery; do not give for ≥2 weeks after major surgery and until adequate healing.
 Permanently discontinue if GI perforation occurs.
 Interrupt therapy if reversible posterior leukoencephalopathy syndrome occurs; resume only when resolved and if the benefit outweighs the risk.
 Elderly.
 Embryo-fetal toxicity.
-Pregnancy; exclude status prior to initiation.
-Advise females of reproductive potential to use effective contraception during and for 3 weeks after last dose.
-Nursing mothers: not recommended (during and for 6 days after last dose).
+Advise females of reproductive potential to use effective contraception during and for 3 weeks after the last dose.
+Pregnancy: exclude status prior to initiation.
+Nursing mothers: not recommended (during and for 6 days after the last dose).